adamgutt/chat-app/README.md

 Purpose of this App -
 Chat App was developed to provide an opportunity to learn about native app development, and hone the relevant skills.

-Dependencies -
+Dependencies:
-React Native
+1. React Native
-Expo
+2. Expo
-Google Firebase
+3. Google Firebase
-Google Firestore Database
+4. Google Firestore Database
-GiftedChat
+5. GiftedChat
-React Native Async Storage
+6. React Native Async Storage
-NetInfo
+7. NetInfo
-react-native-action-sheet
+8. react-native-action-sheet
-expo-image-picker
+9. expo-image-picker
-expo-camera
+10. expo-camera
-expo-location
+11. expo-location
-react-native-maps
+12. react-native-maps

 **How to Run the Project**